The Course Deets

 Fully Human Powered Notes

-If you need to have your bike shuttled to the start we will be arranging a trailer and a few volunteers with bike racks to shuttle people over that cannot get a ride or don't want to bike to the start.
+If you need to have your bike shuttled to the start please email the director asap with your needs.
+We will arrange a trailer and a few volunteers with bike racks to shuttle people over that cannot get a ride or don't want to bike to the start.

 Cyclists should plan to be picked up or ride out from Hawk Mt.